Interana/eventsim/README.md

 To do this, we recommend the following strategy:

 * Use a different random seed for each instance.
 This assures that each instance will produce different data.
-* Use a different first user id for each instance.
-This assures that each instance will produce data with different (and not overlapping) user ids.
+* Use a different starting user id for each instance (and make sure the ranges don't overlap).
+This assures that each instance will produce data with different user ids.
 * Create a set of configuration files, one for each instance of eventsim.
 This will help you re-create your data, and help you remember the details of the data
 * Do not generate data for different time periods.
-The generator doesn't generate full sessions if they cross the start and end dates; you will find some incomplete data between files
+The generator doesn't generate full sessions if they cross the start and end dates; you will find some incomplete data between files.

 A Cool Example
 ==============